 Arrival in the US

 Once you have your visa in hand, you can make your flight arrangements.
 US regulation allows students to arrive no earlier than 30 days before the start of their program.

 Upon arrival, you will fill out the Arrival/Departure Record (Form I-94) and present this along with your passport/visa and I-20 form to the Border Patrol Officer.
 You should also have all the documents that you took with you to the visa interview should the Border Patrol Officer wish to see them.

 Please note that having a visa does not guarantee admission into the US.
 It guarantees that you can arrive at the border and seek permission to enter.
 The Border Patrol official has the authority to approve or deny entry.
 Therefore it is very important that you have all of your documents on hand and that you are prepared to answer questions should they ask.
 If you are admitted, the Border Patrol official will determine the length of your visit on the I-94.
 The I-94 is now an e-document so you will no longer be required to keep a copy in your passport.

 A special consideration is made for citizens of Canada.
 The process for Canadian citizens is the same as all other international students except that they are not required to obtain an F1 visa from the US Embassy or Consulate or pay the visa fee.
 The Canadian student will bring to the border crossing their Form I-20, receipt of SEVIS payment, and supporting documents.
 If granted admission, the Border Patrol Office will stamp an F1 entry in their passport.

-If you want to be considered for an international student scholarship, you must submit the Pre-Application, regular Application for Admission, the $50.00 Application Fee, and other necessary application materials by April 1, prior to your first semester of enrollment.
-The decision for scholarships will be made by June 1.
+If you want to be considered for an international student scholarship for the coming academic year, you must submit the Pre-Application, regular Application for Admission, the $50.00 Application Fee, and other necessary application materials by May 1.
+The decision for scholarships will be made at the beginning of June.